 Peter Le Cren - Vice-Chairperson

 Pete is a barrister and health law specialist.
-He has over 20 years experience in medico-legal roles and has a particular interest in supporting not-for-profit and humanitarian providers.
-Pete joined the CMF Board in February 2018.
+He has over 20 years of experience in medico-legal roles and has a particular interest in supporting not-for-profit and humanitarian providers.
+Pete joined the CMFnz Board in February 2018.